Modeling Agency Fees & Commission in 2026: What's Fair, What's Not, and How to Tell the Difference

 Example:

-If the agency can realistically deliver that growth (through better rates, more bookings, access to bigger clients), the commission is worthwhile.
-If they can’t, you’re paying them to manage a career that was doing fine without them.
+If the agency can realistically deliver that growth through better rates, more bookings, or access to bigger clients — the commission is worthwhile.
+If they can’t, you’re paying them to manage a career that was performing fine without them.

 Agency A charges 15% but provides minimal service.
 Agency B charges 20% but actively develops your career, negotiates aggressively, and provides comprehensive support.

-• What expenses might be advanced and deducted from earnings?
+- What expenses might be advanced and deducted from my earnings?

 Know Your Leverage

-• The agency is doing you a favor by taking a chance on you
+- The agency is genuinely taking a chance on developing you

 What’s Negotiable

-• Commission percentage: The most obvious point of negotiation
+- Commission percentage: The most direct point of negotiation

-• Sliding scale: Lower commission as your earnings increase
+- Sliding scale: Commission decreases as earnings increase

-• Contract length: Shorter initial terms in exchange for slightly higher commission
+- Contract length: Shorter initial terms in exchange for slightly higher commission — this protects you if the relationship underperforms

 How to Ask